fabric-testbed/Authz/README.md

 # Available Policy Implementations/Defining new policies

-Policies and associated example requests are defined in the [policies](policies) subdirectory.
+FABRIC policies and associated example requests are defined in the [policies](policies) subdirectory.

 Policies used in production (on Orchestrator, AMs and Broker) are specified in ALFA and utilize [VS Code ALFA extension](https://marketplace.visualstudio.com/items?itemName=Axiomatics.alfa) to compile ALFA to XACML.
 This is the recommended way for creating and updating FABRIC PDP policies.
 You must install [VS Code](https://code.visualstudio.com/) and then add the extension to it from Marketplace.